People on bicycles

 'Applicants can choose to aim for a full level 9 postgraduate Master's Degree (90 credits), or seek a Postgraduate Diploma (60 credits) exit award, or Postgraduate Certificate (30 credits) exit award.
 For applicants wishing to pursue the Diploma or the Certificate option, please apply for the Master's programme, and it will be possible to seek partial fee refunds as applicable ”.

-Applications are now open.
+Applications for this course are now closed.

 This is a topical and wide-ranging course that provides a solid foundation in the diverse aspects of urban regeneration and development – from the theory of urban regeneration and the principles of place making to collaborative planning, urban & building conservation, and much more.
 In addition to the core modules, students have a choice of optional modules to allow them tailor their study to their professional interests.
 The course offers an excellent blend of theory and practice, covering for example the preparation of an urban regeneration plan for an Irish town or the development of sustainable transport strategies for an urban case study area.
 Lecturers are experts in their respective fields and classes are further enriched by guest lecturers who are recognised industry leaders.
 Site visits were well planned out, engaging and informative.
 The teaching staff are very supportive and cognisant of the challenges of combining work with study.
 This is a great course for anyone with a professional interest in urban regeneration and development.